mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 - they answer to an outside agency such as a parent government or corporation.
 If a UWP code is necessary, assign code 6.
 To randomly generate independent settlements, roll 10+ on 2D for a community to be self-governing, with a DM equal to the Population code.
-A self- governing community should be assigned a suitable code to indicate the Government type the Referee has chosen.
+A self-governing community should be assigned a suitable code to indicate the
+Government type the Referee has chosen.
 Corporate control is most common but many small communities are created by groups with strong views and may have quite extreme Government types.